SELECTION OF QUESTIONS AND ANSWERS

 We are also very clear about means and ends.
 In our training, we know that techniques are means.
 The ends are to get the results our training is meant to give.
 To go a step further, our training is a means.
 The end is to enrich our lives and the lives of other deserving people.

 Our purpose to overcome the hindrances is different from that of the Theravada Buddhist tradition.
 We also place great emphasis on a moral foundation, like practicing our Ten Shaolin Laws, but we are not ready for perfect Enlightenment yet.
 We dedicate ourselves to our training because we want to lead a rewarding, meaningful life for ourselves and others.

-Does the Small Universe, for example, correspond to one of the three Stream Entries?
+Does the Small Universe, for example, correspond to one of the three fetters of Stream Entry?

 — Michel, France